 Kyhry is an interaction designer for The Lab on the USAJOBS project and is responsible for conceptualizing and creating innovative digital products.
 Kyhry has created digital sites for various international brands.
 He holds a bachelor’s degree in design from The Art Institute of Washington, and has authored reference materials for freelance designers.

-Elaine, a program analyst with The Lab, is an avid learner and emerging practitioner of innovation and design both inside and outside government.
+Elaine, a Learning Experience Designer with The Lab, is an avid learner and emerging practitioner of innovation and design both inside and outside government.
 She received her undergraduate degree in American studies and her master’s in teaching and instructional design from the University of Maryland, Baltimore County.
 Elaine currently manages a range of duties from communications to instruction and human resources to ensure the effectiveness and efficiency of The Lab.
 Elaine started her career as an intern for The Lab and is now a permanent staff member.

 Veronica is a service designer with the Veterans Experience team based in Washington, DC.
 Her expertise is in system transformation and innovation at the intersection of service delivery and technology.
 She is passionate about applying systems thinking and human-centered design to improve service delivery for vulnerable communities.
 She has redesigned diabetes care, examined testing models for HIV care, designed emergency response services and tools, and assisted health systems undergo large transformations.
 She is currently pursuing a doctorate in public health at the George Washington University and her current research examines how health systems integrate patient-centered care to enhance patient access, clinical outcomes, and health equity while controlling costs.